ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 There are also many situations where other priorities could override any usage preferences.
-Priorities that could justify overriding preferences include -- but are not limited to -- free expression, safety, education, scholarship, research, preservation, interoperability, and accessibility.
+Priorities that could justify ignoring preferences include -- but are not limited to -- free expression, safety, education, scholarship, research, preservation, interoperability, and accessibility.

-A choice to override a preference could be explicitly permitted in law or be based on the judgement of particular individuals or organizations.
+A choice to ignore a preference could be explicitly permitted in law or be based on the judgement of particular individuals or organizations.